Get started on negotiating a commercial lease with your landlord

 Land tax relief to support commercial leasing

-Examples of commercial lease negotiations
+Examples of commercial lease negotiations under the previous Regulation

-Example 1: Landlord and tenant negotiate in good faith and agree on a temporary rent relief arrangement
+1. Landlord and tenant negotiate in good faith and agree on a temporary rent relief arrangement

 Brian’s landlord recognises it is better to have someone in the premises than no-one at all, and it is in both of their interests that Brian’s store survives the COVID-19 downturn.
 The landlord and Brian agree to rent relief of 70%, corresponding to the 70% decline in the store’s turnover.
-Of the total $5600 in monthly rent relief, the landlord and Brian agree that half ($2800) will be a waiver and half ($2800) will be a deferral.
+Of the total $5600 in monthly rent relief, they agree that half ($2800) will be a waiver and half ($2800) will be a deferral.
 At the end of the 6 months, Brian will return to paying his regular $8000 a month in rent and will also begin to pay off the $16,800 of deferred rent over a period of 24 months.

-Example 2: Landlord and tenant negotiate in good faith but cannot agree on a temporary rent relief arrangement
+2. Landlord and tenant negotiate in good faith but cannot agree on a temporary rent relief arrangement

 Rita approaches her landlord for support as she can no longer pay the rent.
 Despite providing the landlord with evidence that she has suffered an 80% decline in turnover and had a turnover less than $50 million in 2018–2019, the landlord does not agree to a rent reduction.